 We want to make you aware of the incident.
-To protect you from potential misuse of your information, we are offering a complimentary membership of identity theft protection services through IDX, a data breach and recovery services expert.
-IDX identity protection services include: of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
+We have no evidence that any personal information has been or will be misused as a direct result of this incident.
+Out of an abundance of caution and to protect you from potential misuse of your information, we are offering a complimentary wear membership of identity theft protection services through IDX, a data breach and recovery services expert.
+IDX identity protection services include: months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.
-For more information on your complimentary membership, please see the additional information provided in this letter.
+For more information on your complimentary experiments please see the additional information provided in this letter.